-Description of Business
+(1) Description of the Business

-ServiceNow is a leading provider of cloud-based services to automate enterprise Information Technology, or IT, operations.
-The Company's service includes a suite of applications built on its proprietary platform that automates workflow and integrates related business processes.
-The Company focuses on transforming enterprise IT by automating and standardizing business processes and consolidating IT across the global enterprise.
-Organizations deploy the Company's service to create a single system of record for enterprise IT, to lower operational costs and to enhance efficiency.
-Additionally, the Company's customers use its extensible platform to build custom applications for automating activities unique to their business requirements.
+ServiceNow is a leading provider of cloud-based services to automate enterprise IT operations.
+We focus on transforming enterprise IT by automating and standardizing business processes and consolidating IT across the global enterprise.
+Organizations deploy our service to create a single system of record for enterprise IT, lower operational costs and enhance efficiency.
+Additionally, our customers use our extensible platform to build custom applications for automating activities unique to their business requirements.